scala/scala3-example-project/README.md

 scalaVersion := "0.2.0-RC1"
 ```

+#### Nightly builds
+If the latest release of Dotty is missing a bugfix or feature you need, you may
-New builds of dotty are published nightly, look at the bottom of
+wish to use a nightly build.
+Look at the bottom of
-https://repo1.maven.org/maven2/ch/epfl/lamp/dotty_0.3/ to find the latest version
+https://repo1.maven.org/maven2/ch/epfl/lamp/dotty_0.3/ to find the version
-number.
-Alternatively, you can set `scalaVersion := dottyLatestNightlyBuild.get`
+number for the latest nightly build.
+Alternatively, you can set `scalaVersion :=
-to always use the latest nightly build of dotty.
+dottyLatestNightlyBuild.get` to always use the latest nightly build of dotty.

+## Getting your project to compile with Dotty

-If you want to migrate an existing library, it might be a good idea to start out
+When porting an existing project, it's a good idea to start out with the Scala 2
-with the compatibility mode (note that this mode affects typechecking and thus
+compatibility mode (note that this mode affects typechecking and thus may
-may prevent some valid Dotty code from compiling) by adding to `build.sbt`:
+prevent some valid Dotty code from compiling) by adding to your `build.sbt`:

 ```scala
 scalacOptions ++= { if (isDotty.value) Seq("-language:Scala2") else Nil }